j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-020-From-Consistency-Failure-to-Structural-Contrast.md

 ## Background

-The original editorial goal was to produce a manuscript that appeared to have been written by a single author.
+During the development of **Cognitive Infrastructure Theory**, the editorial goal was to produce a manuscript that appeared to have been written by a single author.

 Contributors were instructed to follow an existing writing rhythm and stylistic direction.

 In practice, however, each collaborative runtime developed slightly different characteristics despite receiving similar guidance.

+Some contributors had participated in long-term Human Headquarters operations, while others had not.

 Attempts to completely normalize these differences required disproportionate editorial effort and often reduced the natural flow of the text.